Prehistoic/Fuzzer_benchmark/README.md

 [max_recursion_loops] : max number of loops inside recursive grammar rules <br />
 [max_number_of_test_cases_generated] : explicit enough, must be > 50, > 1000 is more significative though <br />

+Some grammar examples can be found in the grammars/ directory !

 ### Results

 Result is a file named benchmark.png.